AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 - **Object-Oriented Programming**: Comprehensive use of encapsulation, inheritance, polymorphism, and abstraction
 - **Design Patterns**: Implementation of Strategy, Observer, and Singleton patterns
 - **Functional Programming**: Extensive use of LINQ, lambda expressions, and functional concepts
-- **Event-Driven Programming**: Custom delegates, events, and proper event handling
+- **Event-Driven Programming**: Windows Forms events, built-in delegates, and proper event handling

 #### 7.1.2 LO3: Refactoring Strategies